 About The Dean

-Teri Schwartz is the dean of the UCLA School of Theater, Film and Television (TFT), where she has launched an exciting new vision and long-range strategic plan that re-imagines entertainment and performing arts education as an interdisciplinary enterprise that is grounded in humanistic storytelling, global diversity and innovation.
+Teri Schwartz is the dean of the UCLA School of Theater, Film and Television (UCLA TFT), where she has launched an exciting new vision and long-range strategic plan that re-imagines entertainment and performing arts education as an interdisciplinary enterprise that is grounded in humanistic storytelling, global diversity and innovation.

 Appointed in July 2009, and in collaboration with students, faculty staff and key stakeholders, Dean Schwartz has taken her unique vision by forging a dynamic strategy for the entire entertainment and performing arts educational enterprise through new innovative interdisciplinary programs, initiatives and courses that tear down the silos across disciplines and bring film, theater, television, digital media and animation into a collaborative new direction for the 21st century.

-Under Dean Schwartz’ leadership, TFT is cultivating important industry partnerships and alliances; strengthening and energizing TFT’s highly successful alumni network and Executive Board; fostering key initiatives for social responsibility with companies such as Participant Media; launching new cutting-edge programs at the intersection of digital, storytelling, performance and research with partners such as Cirque du Soleil, Google, YouTube and Cisco; helping to recruit exceptional new faculty; securing distinguished visiting artists; and nurturing and developing outstanding diverse student talent to be the leaders, storytellers and scholars of the future who will use the power of their stories, performances and research to make a difference in the world.
-To that end, Dean Schwartz is launching new full-ride and partial-ride scholarships to give access and opportunity to the most talented and diverse array of students; securing important paid fellowships and key internships; and creating new mentoring and festival strategy programs for all TFT students.
+Under Dean Schwartz’ leadership, UCLA TFT is cultivating important industry partnerships and alliances; strengthening and energizing the School's highly successful alumni network and executive board; fostering key initiatives for social responsibility with companies such as Participant Media; launching new cutting-edge programs at the intersection of digital, storytelling, performance and research with partners such as Cirque du Soleil, Google, YouTube and Cisco; helping to recruit exceptional new faculty; securing distinguished visiting artists; and nurturing and developing outstanding diverse student talent to be the leaders, storytellers and scholars of the future who will use the power of their stories, performances and research to make a difference in the world.
+To that end, Dean Schwartz is launching new full-ride and partial-ride scholarships to give access and opportunity to the most talented and diverse array of students; securing important paid fellowships and key internships; and creating new mentoring and festival strategy programs for all UCLA TFT students.
 In addition, she has plans for two new research centers and for several new endowed chairs.
-Dean Schwartz is leading the first-ever major endowment and capital campaigns for TFT to ensure its long-range pre-eminence and leadership across the entertainment and performing arts educational landscape under the banner: Creating What’s Next.
+Dean Schwartz is leading the first-ever major endowment and capital campaigns for UCLA TFT to ensure its long-range pre-eminence and leadership across the entertainment and performing arts educational landscape under the banner: Creating What’s Next.